Is Apple A Rotting Tech Company, Or A Value Play That Will Bear Fruit For Years To Come?

 Integrating AR into the iPhone will be the first step, as Apple develops smart glasses.

 Apple glasses would connect wirelessly to the iPhone, similarly to the iWatch.
-We believe the first rollout in 2018, but see AR embedded in the iPhone software this summer.
+We believe the first rollout is in 2018, but see AR embedded in the iPhone software this summer.

 Conclusion